Daily activity is one of the greatest joys (and health benefits) of owning a furry friend.

 Besides, aren’t you curious about how many steps your dog takes compared to you?

 I’d long wondered how many steps Nutmeg, my Pembroke Welsh Corgi, takes daily.
-I figured it had to be at least double my step count with her short legs and tiny feet.
+With her short legs and tiny feet, it had to be at least double my step count.

 It turns out her daily step count is usually three times mine.